SamMed05/c-cpp-notes/docs/cpp/cout-and-cin.md

 ### Escape sequences

-As I said, `\n` is an escape sequence, but it's not the only.
+As I said, `\n` is an escape sequence, but it's not the only one.
 The other ones are listed in the table[^1] below:

 | Escape sequence   | Character represented                   |